amina200003/Biogpt_QA/README.md

 ## Overview

 This project implements a **Retrieval-Augmented Generation (RAG)** system to enhance BioGPT's ability to answer medical questions.
-The system combines traditional information retrieval techniques with state-of-the-art question-answering models to provide accurate, contextually relevant medical information.
+The system combines traditional information retrieval techniques with question-answering models to provide accurate, contextually relevant medical information.

 ## 📖 Definitions of cognitive bias
 - Omission bias occurs when relevant information in a given situation is neglected or ignored.